Human rights in Myanmar: Freedom of speech and political freedom

 A 2004 Amnesty International report stated that, between 1989 and 2004, more than 1,300 political prisoners have been imprisoned after unfair trials.
 The prisoners, including National League for Democracy (NLD) leaders Aung San Suu Kyi and U Tin Oo, have "been wrongfully denied their liberty for peaceful acts that would not be considered crimes under international law", Amnesty International claims.

 The Freedom House report notes that the authorities arbitrarily search citizens' homes, intercept mail, and monitor telephone conversations, and that the possession and use of telephones, fax machines, computers, modems, and software are criminalised.

 According to Assistance Association for Political Prisoners (Burma), there were 1,547 political prisoners in Burma – the number had doubled from 1,100 in 2006 to 2,123 in 2008.
 As of April 2013, there were 176 political prisoners in Burmese prisons.

 Political prisoners may be detained on charges seemingly unrelated to politics, complicating the case for their release.
 For example, National Democratic Force member and land rights activist Daw Bauk Ja was detained by police for medical negligence in 2013, though the detainment was linked to a 2008 death, the case for which had been withdrawn by family of the deceased in 2010.
 She had run for election in 2010 and also actively campaigned against the Myitsone Dam and took Yuzana Company to court for its land confiscations in Kachin State's Hukawng Valley region.

+On 25 August 2025, Nay Thway, a resident of Taunggyi, was arrested for social media posts criticizing the 2025 elections.
+On 9 September, he was sentenced to 7 years hard labour.
+"Disrupting an election" carries a minimum of 3 years prison time, and a maximum penalty of death.
+Aung Ye Htut and Yan Naing Kyi Win were arrested on 19 September 2025 in Yangon after posting anti-election stickers.